Charles William Dyson Perrins

-Charles William Dyson Perrins FRAS (25 May 1864 – 29 January 1958) was an English businessman, bibliophile and philanthropist.
+Charles William Dyson Perrins (25 May 1864 – 29 January 1958) was an English businessman, bibliophile, and philanthropist.
 He was born in Claines, near Worcester, the son of James Dyson Perrins, the owner of the Lea & Perrins Worcestershire sauce factory and the grandson of William Perrins, co-originator of the Lea & Perrins secret recipe.

 Biography

 He was educated at Charterhouse School and The Queen's College, Oxford, and then served in the Highland Light Infantry.
 After the death of his father, he took over management of Lea & Perrins.
-His father had also been a director of Royal Worcester Porcelain Factory, and Charles followed him, becoming a director in 1891.
-He became chairman in 1901, and supported the factory financially.
-He bought the company outright in 1934 and ensured its continuity from his own fortune, until it could be taken public in 1954.
+His father had also been a director of Royal Worcester Porcelain Factory and Charles followed him, becoming a director in 1891.
+He became chairman in 1901 and supported the factory financially.
+He bought the company outright in 1934 and ensured its continuity from his own fortune until it could be taken public in 1954.

-In 1927, he purchased the Royal Worcester Porcelain Factory's historic ceramics collection for a price above market value, to assist the firm's cashflow.
+In 1927, he purchased the Royal Worcester Porcelain Factory's historic ceramics collection for a price above market value to assist the firm's cashflow.
 In 1946, he established the Perrins Trust to unite the factory museum collection and his own private holdings of Royal Worcester and ensure their survival.
 After his death, his widow established the "Dyson Perrins Museum" at the factory site to house the collection.
 It is now called "The Museum of Royal Worcester" (previously "Worcester Porcelain Museum").

-Perrins lived in Malvern for most of his life and amongst his many charitable deeds in Worcestershire was the endowment of Dyson Perrins Church of England Academy in Malvern.
+Perrins lived in Malvern for most of his life, and amongst his many charitable deeds in Worcestershire was the endowment of Dyson Perrins Church of England Academy in Malvern.
 He served as Mayor of Worcester for 1897–98 and as High Sheriff of Worcestershire for 1899–1900.

-He was a major benefactor of the Royal Grammar School, Worcester, and endowed new buildings including Perrins Hall (1914) named after his father, an old boy.
+He was a major benefactor of the Royal Grammar School, Worcester and endowed new buildings including Perrins Hall (1914) named after his father, an old boy.
 The school organ is in this building and is played regularly at assemblies.
 He became a Six Master and chairman of the governors of that school until the 1950s.
-His portrait by A. Hacker c.
-1907 hangs in the hall.
+His portrait by A. Hacker (1907) hangs in the hall.